osmanbatuhankalkan/osmanbatuhankalkan/README.md

 *   I'm a computer engineering student studying at Arel University in Istanbul.

-*   The programming language I aim to improve myself in is C#.I spend my free time learning and working on this language.
+*   The programming language I aim to improve myself in is JAVA.I spend my free time learning and working on this language.

 *   At school, we work on developments related to C++,Python, JAVA, and Javascript